-The City of Eugene is launching a series of Fix-It Fairs, inviting the community to get items repaired at no cost.
+The City of Eugene regularly hosts Fix-It Fairs, inviting the community to get items repaired at no cost.
 Volunteers and professionals will provide free repairs and will be available to coach attendees interested in learning how to make their own repairs.

 The first event was held on July 16th from 11am-3pm at the Amazon Community Center.
 The second event was held on September 23rd from 1-4pm at the Eugene Public Library Downtown.
 The final event of 2017 was held at the Winter Lane County Farmer's Market located in the Lane Events Center on December 2nd from 12-3pm.
 In total for 2017, we assisted over 400 community members with about 70% of the items being repaired!

 Our next event will be at the Lane Events Center on Saturday, December 1st from 11am-3pm.
 We will be fixing small appliances (like lamps and toasters), tools, clothing and textiles, small electronics, home and garden tools, furniture, bicycles, cell phones, and toys.
 We will also have a tool sharpening station for tools and knives!
 This event is first-come, first-served.
 Registration will begin at 10:45am.
 Registration will likely end before 2pm, so get there early!